dipanshudhage/Crop-and-Fertiliser-Recommendation-System/Week 3/README.md

 - **scikit-learn**: For machine learning model building.
 - **Streamlit**: For creating an interactive web interface.
 - **Pytesseract & PyMuPDF**: For extracting text from image and PDF files.

----

-Feel free to make adjustments based on your preferences!
-This README file provides a clear understanding of the project and guides users on how to set it up.
-Would you like help with anything else?